Upper endoscopy

 When you have the endoscopy, you lie on your side on a couch.
 The doctor or nurse may spray a local anaesthetic on to the back of your throat.
 This makes it numb, so you do not feel anything during the test.
 Or they may give you a sedative to make you feel drowsy.
 They inject the sedative into a vein in your arm.
 You may have both the injection and the spray.

-The doctor or nurse then passes the endoscope through your mouth and throat into the stomach to have a look.
-During the endoscopy, they can remove small samples of tissue from any areas that look abnormal.
+The doctor or nurse then passes the endoscope through your mouth and throat, down the oesophagus and into the stomach.
+During the endoscopy, they may remove small samples of tissue from any areas that look abnormal.
 This is called a biopsy.
-The tissue is looked at under a microscope to look for any changes to cells.

-After the test, the doctor or nurse gently removes the endoscope.
+When the test has finished, the doctor or nurse will gently remove the endoscope.

 An endoscopy can be uncomfortable, but it should not be painful.
-Tell the doctor or nurse straight away if you have any chest pain during or after the test.
+If you have any chest pain during or after the test, tell the doctor or nurse straight away.

 After an upper endoscopy